team-charls/netpbm-wic-codec/README.md

 ### Status

-This project is the experimental development phase:
+This project is the development phase:

 - Visual Studio 2022 17.4 or newer is needed to build the project.
 - No installer with pre-built binaries is available, manually building and registering is required.
-- Only 8 bits per component .pgm (graysscale) images can be decoded.
+- Only .pgm P5 gray scale images can be decoded.
 - All .pgm files are considered single frame (the Netpbm standard also allows multi-frame)
+- Only a decoder is available.

 ### Supported Operation Systems